Lee-CBG/ATM-TCR/data/README.md

 ### data_analytics.ipynb
 A Jupyter Notebook which contains the summary statistics of the data

-It also combines all of the datasets into a single file
+It also combines the datasets and generates negative data

-### combined_data.csv
+### combined_dataset.csv
-Contains the combined datasets as defined by data_analytics.ipynb
+Contains the combined datasets as defined by data_analytics.ipynb including negative data for training

+### combied_dataset_positive_only.csv
+Contains only the positively binding pairs (sourced by others)

 ### McPAS-TCR.csv
 http://friedmanlab.weizmann.ac.il/McPAS-TCR/